 A Partisia Smart Contract utilizes three distinct binary formats, which are described in detail below.

 - RPC Format: When an action of the smart function is invoked, the payload is sent to the action as binary data.
-The payload identifies which action is invoked and the values for all parameters to the action.
+The

 - State Format: The state of a smart contract is stored as binary data in the blockchain state.
-The state holds the value of all smart contract state variables.
+The state holds the

-- ABI Format: Meta-information about the smart contract is also stored as binary data, The ABI holds the list of available actions and their parameters and information about the different state variables.
+- ABI Format: Meta-information about the smart contract is also stored as binary data, The ABI holds the list of

 ABI Version changes